probmods/chapters/index.md

 >*Best viewed in recent versions of Chrome, Firefox, or Safari on a laptop or desktop computer.*

 >*This book contains many technical exercises that run directly in your web browser.
 At the end of some chapters, we present some extended exercises as homework problems.
-To save your progress on homework problems, you can register an account.
-Registering an account also helps us improve the book by tracking what kinds of programs users run and what kinds of errors they encounter.*
+To save your progress on homework problems, you can register an account; this also helps us improve the book by tracking what kinds of programs users run and what kinds of errors they encounter.*

 ><div id="register" style='display: none; font-style: italic'><a href="/login">Login</a> or <a href="/register">register an account</a> </div>